LachlanCourt/rainbowBot/README.md

         pip install -r requirements.txt

-2. Create configuration file from example
+2. Create configuration files from examples

         cp config.json.example config.json
+        cp .env.example .env

-3. Generate OAuth Token (see [here](https://discord.com/developers/applications)) - either add it to config.json or run with an environment variable, and populate config.json
+3. Generate OAuth Token (see [here](https://discord.com/developers/applications)) - either add it to .env or run with an environment variable, and populate config.json using the ID of the server as a key.
+This can be found by right clicking the server icon in discord with developer settings turned on

 4. Run bot!